amirhnajafiz/file-access-patterns/TRACEPOINTS.md

 - read: Reads data from a file descriptor into a buffer.
 - write: Writes data from a buffer to a file descriptor.
+- pread64: Reads data from a specific offset in a file descriptor without changing the file position.​
+- pwrite64: Writes data to a specific offset in a file descriptor without changing the file position.
 - mmap: Maps files or devices into memory, providing a pointer to the mapped area.
 - close: Closes an open file descriptor, freeing associated resources.